-Socket splicing optimizes the handling of TCP connections through the ALG.
+Socket splicing optimizes the handling of TCP connections/UDP packets through the ALG.
 After the initial flow control checks on connection setup, the relays can switch to socket splicing mode.
 Then the data that would only be copied from kernel mode to application mode and back is kept in kernel memory.
 The connections are handled by the kernel like all traffic but instead of being copied to user space it is directly directed to the output socket.
 Socket splicing should be strictly distinguished from IP forwarding.
 Using IP forwarding, no packet reassembly is done; and all packets are copied verbatim to the outgoing socket including their IP headers, without further checks.
-With socket splicing, the TCP data stream is extracted out of the IP packets with all associated tests and checks and new IP packets are created by the kernel on output.
+With socket splicing, the TCP data stream/UDP contents is extracted out of the IP packets with all associated tests and checks and new IP packets are created by the kernel on output.
 Socket splicing is not applied for protocols where the whole data stream must be checked.
 So it is not feasible for protocols that use the virus checker or that filter HTML.

-The TOE provides proxy support for the following services/protocols:
+The TOE provides proxy support for the following services/policies:

-- IP: This relay can be used for all IP protocols (besides ICMP ECHO, UDP, or TCP, which are supported by their own proxies).
-It is a very generic proxy and has no knowledge about any application level protocol. - PING: This relay is used if the ALG should transmit ICMP ECHO REQUEST and ICMP REPLY packets from one network into another. - UDP: This relay is a generic proxy than can be used for almost any service that is based on UDP. - TCP: This relay is a generic proxy that can be used for services based on TCP.
-It has no knowledge about application level protocols.
-It can handle SSL connections. - NNTP: This relay is an application specific proxy for the NNTP protocol.
+- IP: This policy can be used for all IP protocols (besides ICMP ECHO, UDP, or TCP, which are supported by their own proxies).
+It is a very generic proxy and has no knowledge about any application level protocol. - PING: This policy is used if the ALG should transmit ICMP ECHO REQUEST and ICMP REPLY packets from one network into another. - UDP: This policy is implemented by a generic proxy than can be used for almost any service that is based on UDP. - TCP: This policy is implemented by a generic proxy that can be used for services based on TCP.
+It has no knowledge about application level protocols unless filters are configured that check for a basic protocol conformance by applying regular expressions at the beginning of the communication.
+It can handle SSL connections. - NNTP: This policy is implemented by an application specific proxy for the NNTP protocol.
 All protocol commands are analysed and can be filtered.
-It has an interface to an optional virus scanner. - POP: This relay is an application specific proxy for the POP protocol.
+It has an interface to an optional virus scanner. - POP: This policy is implemented by an application specific proxy for the POP protocol.
 All protocol commands are analysed and can be filtered.
-It has an interface to an optional virus scanner. - FTP: This relay is an application specific proxy for the FTP protocol.
+It has an interface to an optional virus scanner. - FTP: This policy is implemented by an application specific proxy for the FTP protocol.
 All protocol commands are analysed and can be filtered.
-It has an interface to an optional virus scanner. - HTTP: This relay is an application specific proxy for the HTTP protocol.
+It has an interface to an optional virus scanner. - WWWserver: This policy is implemented by an application specific proxy for the HTTP protocol.
 All protocol commands are analysed and can be filtered.
 This proxy analyses only the protocol itself, but not the application data that is transported by the HTTP protocol.
-It is usually used to allow access to a web server that is located in the secure server network from the other networks. - WWW: This relay is an application specific proxy for the HTTP protocol and its application data.
+It is usually used to allow access to a web server that is located in the secure server network from the other networks. - WWW: This policy is implemented by an application specific proxy for the HTTP protocol and its application data.
 This proxy analyses the HTTP protocol headers and the application data.
 The content-type of the application data can be used to either filter text data like HTML or to scan binary data for viruses.
 It has an interface to an optional virus scanner.
-It can handle SSL connections. - TELNET: This relay is an application specific proxy for the TELNET protocol.
-All protocol commands are analysed and can be filtered.
+It can handle SSL connections.
+It has an interface to an optional virus scanner.